LS-Instruments/MVC-Actors/README.md

 ## Example Code
 The library comes with an example that illustrates the full API.
 Within the source tree the examples can be found at the path `./MVC Actors Examples`.
 When installing the VIPM package you will find the example at the path `(LabVIEW Root Path)/examples/LS Instruments AG/MVC Actors/MVC Actors Examples`

-# Methods and Classes documentation
+# Methods and Classes Documentation

 ## The "Controller Actor.lvclass"  Class
 A child of the "Controller Actor.lvclass" defines a set of events (by overloading the "Define Events.vi" method and therein calling the "Add Event.vi" method for each Event to be defined) and Views (by overloading the "Initialize Views.vi" Method).
 Events, fired by the Controller and handled by Views, carry data and are defined subclassing the "Event Class.lvclass".
 Events can be also fired by Views and handled by Controllers, indeed for each event, the controller can optionally define a handler by subclassing the "Abstract Event Handler For Controller Msg.lvclass" message and implementing the "Handle Event.vi" and wire it to the Handler to the "Add Event.vi".
 This will allow the controller to take action upon an event fired by a View.
 Depending on how the events are fired they can be either targeted to all defined "Views Actors" or just a specific  "Views Actor".